SeanWangYS/movie-box-office/README.md

 - Airflow (for developing, scheduling, and monitoring batch-oriented workflows)
   - developed a GAD to process data from open source data to ElasticSearch
   - developed a Hook class to access and load data into ElasticSearch
-- ElasticSearch (a Database for saving data)
+- ElasticSearch (a database for saving data)
 - Kibana (a visualization tool for building dashborads)

 ## Monitoring workflow operation